u01jmg3/ics-parser/.github/CONTRIBUTING.md

 1. Firstly, check if your issue is present within the latest version (`dev-master`) as the problem may already have been fixed.
 1. Log a bug in our [issue tracker](https://github.com/u01jmg3/ics-parser/issues) (if there isn't one already).
    - If your patch is going to be large it might be a good idea to get the discussion started early.
-     - We are happy to discuss it in a new issue beforehand.
+     - We are happy to discuss it in an issue beforehand.
    - If you could provide an iCal snippet causing the parser to behave incorrectly it is extremely useful for debugging
-     - Please remove any irrelevant events
+     - Please remove all irrelevant events
-1. Please follow the coding standard already present in the file you're editing _before_ committing
+1. Please follow the coding standard already present in the file you are editing _before_ committing
    - Adhere to the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard
    - Use *4 spaces* instead of tabs for indentation
    - Trim all trailing whitespace and blank lines